Local rigidity of self-joinings and factors of pro-nilsystems: Introduction

 \begin{proposition} Let $(X,\mu,T)$ be an ergodic nilsystem.
 Let $\mu_\Delta := (\mathrm{Id}_X,\mathrm{Id}_X)_*\mu$ be the diagonal joining.
 Then there exists $\delta>0$ such that, for every $\lambda\in J_e(X,X)$, if\footnote{We view $J_e(X,X)$ as a subspace of the space $\mathrm{Pr}(X\times X)$ of Borel probability measures on the compact Hausdorff space $X\times X$ which, by the Riesz representation theorem, is naturally identified with a weak-* compact subset of the dual of $C(X\times X)$.
 Since $X\times X$ is metrizable, this topology is metrizable on $\mathrm{Pr}(X\times X)$, and we let $d$ be any metric inducing it.} $d(\lambda,\mu_\Delta)<\delta$, then $\lambda$ is the graph joining of an automorphism\footnote{By an automorphism of $(X,\mu,T)$ we mean an automorphism in the measurable sense, that is, an invertible measurable factor map from $(X,\mu,T)$ to itself, defined up to almost-everywhere equality.} of $(X,\mu,T)$.

 Equivalently, every ergodic self-joining of $(X,\mu,T)$ which is not the graph joining of an automorphism lies at distance at least $\delta$ from the diagonal joining. \end{proposition}

 The proof of this proposition is one of the main new ideas of the paper.
 The key fact is that an ergodic self-joining of a nilsystem must be the Haar measure of a subnilmanifold of the ambient product nilmanifold; see Proposition~\ref{prop:joining_nilsystems_is_nilsystem}.
-Now suppose that we have such a joining which lies sufficiently close to the diagonal joining.
-Then its support must lie in a small neighbourhood of the diagonal.
-On the other hand, Lemma~\ref{lem:no_small_subnilmanifolds} shows that nilmanifolds cannot contain arbitrarily small non-trivial subnilmanifolds.
-This forces the coordinate fibers of the support to be singletons, from which the graph structure follows.
-We note that Lemma~\ref{lem:no_small_subnilmanifolds} may be of independent interest.
-It extends, in the setting of nilmanifolds, the familiar no small subgroups principle for Lie groups.
+Thus the problem becomes geometric.

+The relevant geometric input is a no small subnilmanifolds lemma and its averaged form; see Lemma \ref{lem:no_small_subnilmanifolds} and Lemma \ref{lem:no_small_subnilmanifolds_averaged}.
+Roughly speaking, Lemma \ref{lem:no_small_subnilmanifolds} says that nilmanifolds cannot contain arbitrarily small non-trivial subnilmanifolds, while Lemma \ref{lem:no_small_subnilmanifolds_averaged} gives a stronger version of this statement in terms of the average distance between two points in such a subnilmanifold.
+These results may therefore be viewed as analogues of the no small subgroups property of Lie groups, in the setting of nilmanifolds.

+Suppose now that an ergodic self-joining of a nilsystem is sufficiently close to the diagonal joining.
+This implies that the two coordinates of points in its support are close to each other on average.
+If the joining were not a graph joining, then its supporting subnilmanifold would have a non-trivial coordinate fiber.
+By the homogeneous structure of this subnilmanifold, this non-triviality cannot occur only at a single point: it persists throughout the support.
+But Lemma \ref{lem:no_small_subnilmanifolds_averaged} then gives a lower bound on the average distance between the two coordinates of points in the support.
+This contradicts the assumed closeness to the diagonal joining.
+Hence the joining must be the graph joining of an automorphism.

 Using Proposition~\ref{prop:neighbourhood_diag_joining_graph}, we show for each $i$ that $\lambda_u^{(i)}$ is the graph joining of an automorphism for every $u$ in some open subgroup $H_i \leq K$.
 Choosing finitely many representatives for the quotient $K/H_i$, we then enlarge the system $X_i$ to a finite self-joining $\widetilde X_i$ which is invariant under all vertical rotations.
-For each $i$, let $W_i$ be the largest common factor of $\widetilde X_i$ and $Y$.
-Since $\widetilde X_i$ is an ergodic finite self-joining of the nilsystem $X_i$, it is itself an ergodic $k$-step nilsystem, and hence so is its factor $W_i$.
+For each $i$, let $\widetilde W_i$ be the largest common factor of $\widetilde X_i$ and $Y$.
+Since $\widetilde X_i$ is an ergodic finite self-joining of the nilsystem $X_i$, it is itself an ergodic $k$-step nilsystem, and hence so is its factor $\widetilde W_i$.

-The invariance of the factors $\widetilde X_i$ under vertical rotations makes it possible to average over the group $K$, and from this we show that the factors $W_i$ generate $Y$.
-It follows that $Y$ is the inverse limit of the systems $W_i$, and therefore $Y$ is a $k$-step pro-nilsystem.
+The invariance of the factors $\widetilde X_i$ under vertical rotations makes it possible to average over the group $K$, and from this we show that the factors $\widetilde W_i$ generate $Y$.
+It follows that $Y$ is the inverse limit of the systems $\widetilde W_i$, and therefore $Y$ is a $k$-step pro-nilsystem.